RyPoints/RecipesChallenge/README.md

 Only having one screen is a kind of trade-off and having non-mobile-formatted content is also a kind of trade-off, but I mitigated both trade-offs by putting the details screen that is often a subscreen in the Grid itself and using a webscraper and SQL database to standardize the content.

 Another trade-off was I left about five of the custom sites out of the scraper because 95% of the content was enough for this demo, but if this was a real project I would have added those too and further enhanced the scraper.

+I'd also probably add some indicators at the top to show what filter you are on just so that is clearer as well as next step from where things are at.

 ### Weakest Part of the Project: What do you think is the weakest part of your project?